A reduced model for droplet dynamics in shear flows at finite capillary numbers: Numerical Simulations: Immersed Boundary - Lattice Boltzmann (IB-LB) Method

 \section{Numerical Simulations: Immersed Boundary - Lattice Boltzmann (IB-LB) Method}

 Numerical simulations are needed for the characterization of the droplet deformation process under shear flow.
-In general, various numerical methods have been developed to simulate bulk viscous flows in presence of deformable soft suspensions, like boundary element methods~\cite{rallison1978numerical,pozrikidis1992boundary,cristini2003drop,art:gounley16}, volume-of-fluid methods~\cite{li2000numerical} and Immersed Boundary-Lattice Boltzmann (IB-LB) methods~\cite{book:kruger}.
-In this work we use the IB-LB method.
-This method has already been used in previous works for investigating the dynamics of droplets and viscoelastic capsules~\cite{thesis:kruger,li2019finite,guglietta2020effects,rezghi2022tank,rezghi2022lateral,li2021similar,kruger2013crossover,art:kruger14deformability,coclite2020lattice,coclite2019kinematic,coclite2016combined,bacher2019computational,bacher2018antimargination,bacher2017clustering,gekle2016strongly,lehmann2020efficient}, hence we only recall the relevant features of the method (the interested reader can found more details in the aforementioned works and references therein).\\ The IB-LB method hinges on the Immersed Boundary (IB) model that couples the interface of the droplet to the fluid, and on the lattice Boltzmann method (LB) that simulates the bulk viscous flows.
+In general, various numerical methods have been developed to simulate bulk viscous flows in presence of deformable soft suspensions, like boundary element methods~\cite{rallison1978numerical,pozrikidis1992boundary,cristini2003drop,art:gounley16}, volume-of-fluid methods~\cite{li2000numerical} and lattice Boltzmann methods~\cite{book:kruger}.
+In this work we use the Immersed Boundary-Lattice Boltzmann (IB-LB) method.
+We remark that simulations of droplets in viscous flows can also be tackled via LB in conjunction with some non-ideal interface force model, like the Shan-Chen model~\cite{shan1993lattice,shan1994simulation}, the Free-Energy model~\cite{swift1995lattice,swift1996lattice}, the color gradient model~\cite{liu2012three} or the entropic model~\cite{chikatamarla2015entropic}.
+These models, however, are diffuse interface models and their use would require a precise convergence to the sharp-interface limit of hydrodynamics, whereas IB-LB naturally preserves this limit.
+Additionally, on a future perspective, we plan to use the IB-LB tool to characterise droplet dynamics in a generic time-dependent turbulent strain matrix.
+To do this, improved boundary conditions need to be implemented at the boundaries of the computational domain~\cite{milan2020sub}, and the use of a ``basic'' LB (like the one we use in our IB-LB) is more suited than a non-ideal diffuse interface LB method.\\ The IB-LB method has already been used in previous works for investigating the dynamics of droplets and viscoelastic capsules~\cite{thesis:kruger,li2019finite,guglietta2020effects,li2021similar,kruger2013crossover,art:kruger14deformability,gekle2016strongly}, hence we only recall the relevant features of the method (the interested reader can found more details in the aforementioned works and references therein).
+The IB-LB method hinges on the Immersed Boundary (IB) model that couples the interface of the droplet to the fluid, and on the Lattice Boltzmann method (LB) that simulates the bulk viscous flows.
 The LB method is a kinetic approach to simulate hydrodynamics~\cite{book:kruger,succi2018lattice}: we will briefly illustrate its working principles taking into consideration the bulk fluid in the outer droplet region, with macroscopic density $\rho$, velocity $\vec{u}$ and viscosity $\mu$ (the same reasoning applies to the bulk fluid inside the droplet).
 The target equations for the LB method are the continuity equation and the Navier-Stokes equations